U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Choose a U.S. State or Territory

-- Almost 90% of the energy Nevada consumes comes from outside the state.
+- About 90% of the energy Nevada consumes comes from outside the state.

-- The 425-mile UNEV pipeline, opened in 2012, lets petroleum products from Salt Lake City area refineries flow to Las Vegas; previously, Las Vegas obtained petroleum products from California pipelines.
+- The 427-mile UNEV pipeline, opened in 2012, lets petroleum products from Salt Lake City area refineries flow to Las Vegas; previously, Las Vegas obtained petroleum products from California pipelines.

-- Nevada ranked second in the nation in utility-scale net electricity generation from geothermal energy and third in utility-scale net generation from solar energy in 2014; 11.1% of Nevada’s net electricity generation in 2014 came from those two sources.
+- Nevada ranked second in the nation in utility-scale net electricity generation from geothermal energy and fifth in utility-scale net generation from solar energy in 2015; 13.5% of Nevada’s net electricity generation in 2015 came from those two sources.

-- Nevada's Energy Portfolio Standard requires that 25% of electricity sales come from renewable energy resources by 2025; in 2014, 18.6% of net electricity generation came from geothermal, solar, wind, and hydroelectric power sources.
+- Nevada's Energy Portfolio Standard requires that 25% of electricity sales come from renewable energy resources by 2025; in 2015, 20.3% of net electricity generation came from geothermal, solar, wind, biomass, and hydroelectric power sources.

 More Data & Analysis in Nevada